AliSalman-et-al/auto-rob2/CONTEXT.md

   import time and builds provider adapters.
 - `rob2_pipeline/providers/` contains the LLM provider interface and adapters for OpenRouter, Anthropic, and OpenAI.
+- Provider calls may accept structured user content blocks for supplement annotation prompts.
+Providers that do not support provider-specific block keys such as Anthropic `cache_control` should ignore unknown keys and concatenate text blocks.
 - `rob2_pipeline/cache.py` owns optional prompt cache behavior.
 - `rob2_pipeline/trace.py` records LLM calls and graph-node spans for audit and timing analysis.